Is your layover long enough?

 Do I have to re-clear TSA security during a connection?

 Only if you leave the secure area.
 At airports with airside connections between all terminals (ATL, DFW, DEN, IAH, MIA, FLL), you stay inside security for any domestic connection.
-At airports without airside connections (JFK, LAX, ORD Terminal 5, EWR, BOS), changing terminals means exiting security, taking a train or shuttle, and re-clearing TSA.
+At airports without airside connections between all terminals (JFK, ORD Terminal 5, EWR, BOS), changing terminals means exiting security, taking a train or shuttle, and re-clearing TSA.
+LAX moved out of this group in 2023: its terminals are now linked post-security, so domestic terminal changes there stay airside.
 International arrivals always require customs, which puts you landside.

 What happens if my checked bag does not make a tight connection?